 Inagaki is admired for his stylized images of cats, although he did not begin publishing them until circa 1951.
 His earlier works included still lifes, floral subjects, landscapes, and views of towns.
-The print shown on the upper right is a large work (532x400 mm on paper measuring 607x450 mm).
-It is signed "T. Inagaki" in English, dated 1964, from the edition of 210.
-This is the second state, with a color-block change for the gray fur pattern on the cat at the right and alternate color block for the gray area at the top right (the earlier state was issued in an edition of 50).
-The overlapping geometric shapes produce a statuesque harmony between the two felines, and there is a hint of cubism in the composition.
+The prints shown above are large works.
+The first edition numbered 50 and was printed on paper about 630 x 460 mm around 1958.
+It is signed "T. Inagaki" and titled "A couple of cats" in English.
+The recarved second edition numbered 210 and was printed on paper around 610 x 450 mm in 1964.
+In the later state there are changes in the blocks and colors throughout the design.
+In both states, the overlapping geometric shapes produce a statuesque harmony between the two felines, and there is a hint of cubism in the composition.

 Oliver Statler (see reference below) wrote that Inagaki tended to favor the flat chisel, although he used a range of cutting tools for his blocks.
 Statler also claimed that Inagaki did not make "detailed sketches"; however, such preliminary drawings do exist.
 The small examples (277x211 mm) shown here offer a further glimpse into the Inagaki's approach toward printmaking.
 The graphite sketch (immediately above left) probes the initial ideas for the design.
 Two sullen or angry cats are placed along vertical and diagonal guide lines.
 In the more fully worked-out color drawing (above middle), done on the opposite side of the same sheet of paper, a third cat has appeared, lurking in the background and adding more depth and drama to the scene.
 Again, grid lines (horizontal, diagonal, and vertical) aided the artist in laying out the elements of his design.
 There is a finished print from 1967 (immediately above right) that is very similar to the color drawing but measures 585x430 mm.
 Note, in particular, the most distant feline, whose upper body is hidden by the diagonal gray area, and yet the contour of the body is preserved by the vertical area printed with the same gray color block, paralleled by a narrow gray area for a leg and paw.
 This is a clever and effective use of stylized representational drawing blended with abstract design.
 The composition is known as Neko no koigataki ("Cats: Rivals in Love": 猫の恋仇), which provides a narrative context for the angry males.
 Presumably, the grid structure used in the small sketches facilitated a more than two-fold enlargement of the composition for a larger preparatory drawing (whereabouts unknown) and for the final print.
 Interestingly, in 1978, a company named Creative Art Tiles released a close variant of this design, called "The Rival Cats," composed of 12 mounted ceramic tiles, for which the artist was credited with the copyright.